Skip to main content

 Marquice Williams was named Atlanta Falcons special teams coordinator on Jan.
 21, 2021.

-In 2023, Williams helped Koo connect on 32-of-37 field goal attempts (86.5 percent) in addition to making 27-of-28 extra points for a total of 123 points scored in 2023, en route to earning two NFC Special Teams Player of the Week honors (Weeks 7 and 16).
-With 123 points scored on the season, Koo (591) passed Mick Luckhurst (558) to set the franchise record for most points scored in franchise history.
-Under Williams' guidance, punter Bradley Pinion punted 75 times for 3,110 net punting yards, including a long of 66 yards.
-He notched 11 punts inside the 10-yard line, tied for fifth-most in the league.
+In 2023, Williams helped Koo connect on 32-of-37 field goal attempts (86.5 percent) in addition to making 27-of-28 extra points for a total of 123 points scored, en route to earning two NFC Special Teams Player of the Week honors (Weeks 7 and 16).
+With 123 points scored on the season, Koo (591) passed Mick Luckhurst (558) for the third most points scored in franchise history.
+Under Williams' guidance, Pinion punted 75 times for 3,110 net punting yards, including a long of 66 yards.
+He notched 11 punts inside the 10-yard line, tied for fifth most in the league.
+Williams was also a participant in the Ozzie Newsome General Manager Forum and the Quarterback Coaching Summit in 2023.
+In June of 2024, Williams spoke as a panelist at the quarterback coaching summit that was held in Los Angeles, an event designed for the most promising front office personnel and coaches on the offensive side of the ball, representing the NFL's commitment to developing a diverse and inclusive workforce and providing opportunities for minority candidates.
+Additionally, Williams was a candidate in the 2024 Coach Accelerator program at the spring league meeting in Nashville, Tenn., which serves as a platform for clubs and owners to engage with qualified coaching candidates from diverse backgrounds.
+Candidates have the opportunity to build relationships with club owners and executives to further develop and hone their leadership skills.

-In 2022, Atlanta was one of two teams to have special teams units score multiple touchdowns during the season – a Lorenzo Carter scoop and score off of a blocked punt in Week 2 and a Cordarrelle Patterson 103-yard kickoff return for a touchdown in Week 11.
+In 2022, Atlanta was one of two teams to have special teams units score multiple touchdowns during the season – a Lorenzo Carter scoop-and-score off of a blocked punt in Week 2 and a Cordarrelle Patterson 103-yard kickoff return for a touchdown in Week 11.
 Under Williams' guidance, the Falcons blocked multiple punts (Troy Andersen – Week 2; Richie Grant – Week 17) for the first time in a season since at least 2000.
 Ade Ogundeji also recorded his second-career blocked field goal in two seasons with Williams, blocking a Justin Tucker field goal in Baltimore in Week 16.

 As successful as the punt and field goal rush units were in 2022, Atlanta's returners had a special season as well.
-Patterson's 103-yard kickoff return for a touchdown was the ninth of his career, setting a new NFL record for the most career kickoff return touchdowns in NFL history.
+Patterson's 103-yard kickoff return for a touchdown was the ninth of his career, setting an NFL record for the most career kickoff return touchdowns in NFL history.
 Patterson would be named NFC Special Teams Player of the Week in Week 11.
-Additionally, second-year returner Avery Williams returned 18 punts for 292 yards and led the NFL with 16.2 yards per punt return in 2022 (min.
+Additionally, Avery Williams returned 18 punts for 292 yards and led the NFL with 16.2 yards per punt return in 2022 (min.
 15 att.).

 During that time, he helped Jamal Agnew total 1,237 yards on 45 kickoff returns – the fourth-most in the NFL – while averaging 27.5 yards per return and breaking a return 100 yards for a touchdown.
 Agnew tied for the league lead with two total return touchdowns in 2019.
-With Williams assistance, Matt Prater converted 47-of-59 field goal attempts, including 10-of-13 from 50-plus yards with a long kick of 59 yards.
+With Williams' assistance, Matt Prater converted 47-of-59 field goal attempts, including 10-of-13 from 50-plus yards with a long kick of 59 yards.

 In 2020, under Williams' tutelage, Lions punter Jack Fox recorded the highest gross average (49.1) and net average (44.8) in a punter's first season in NFL history.
 Additionally, Fox's 44.8 net average was the third highest in a single season in league history.
 The rookie punter became the first Lions punter to be named to the Pro Bowl since 1988 and earned AP second-team All-Pro honors.

-Also in 2020, Lions kicker Matt Prater connected on his 59th-career made field goal of at least 50 yards, surpassing Sebastian Janikowski (58) for the most made field goals of 50-or-more yards in NFL history.
+Also in 2020, Matt Prater connected on his 59th-career made field goal of at least 50 yards, surpassing Sebastian Janikowski (58) for the most made field goals of 50-or-more yards in NFL history.

 Prior to joining the Lions in 2019, he spent three seasons (2016-18) with the Los Angeles Chargers coaching staff.
 As a defensive assistant with the Chargers in 2018, Williams assisted the ninth-best defensive unit (333.7 yards per game) in the league and guided rookie safety Derwin James and veteran safety Adrian Phillips to their first-career Pro Bowl.